siefca/attribute-filters/README.md

 Credits
 -------

-* [iConsulting](http://www.iconsulting.pl/) supports Free Software and has contributed to this library by paying for me to eat when I've been coding.
+* [iConsulting](http://www.iconsulting.pl/) supports Free Software and has contributed to this library by paying for my food during the coding.
 * [MrZYX (Jonne Haß)](https://github.com/MrZYX) contributed by giving me some hints and answering basic questions on IRC – THX!
-* [Robert Pankowecki](https://github.com/paneq/) contributed by suggesting selective inclusion of filtering helpers
+* [Robert Pankowecki](https://github.com/paneq/) contributed by suggesting selective inclusion of filtering helpers.

 Like my work?
 -------------